suryajps/Spatial-Analysis-for-Drone-vs-Truck-Deliveries-/_posts/2020-12-21-Yonkers-County-Analysis.md

 read_time: false
 ---

+## Package Delivery using Truck and Drones in Yonkers County

 ## Plotting location of UPS Stores using

 We started with plotting 'UPS-Stores' and "UPS Customer Center Facility" on Manhattan Map.
 These facilities serve as access points for UPS trucks to pick-up orders that are to be delivered.